w3c/tpac2025-meetings/README.md

 * Preferred slots.
 For example: "We prefer Monday and Tuesday all day, but can live with Tuesday and Thursday."
 Or "We would like to meet in the first two slots on all four days."
 * Groups to avoid conflict with
-* Groups to meet jointly with
+* Groups to meet jointly with.

 The meeting planners will be adding and editing sessions in GitHub so that our scheduling tools can consume session descriptions and preferences.
+For example, we will create distinct issues to represent joint meetings.